Meet the cast of BBC One’s The Trial of Christine Keeler

 Jack Greenless performs Paul Mann

 Who was Paul Mann?
-A racing driver, and a good friend (or probably boyfriend) of Christine Keeler who turned a key determine in her life when the scandal broke.
+A racing driver, and a pal (or probably boyfriend) of Christine Keeler who turned a key determine in her life when the scandal broke.

 Rosalind Halstead performs Bronwen Astor

 Who’s Bronwen Astor?
 The spouse of Lord Astor.
-She was his third spouse, and 23 years youthful than him; they married in 1960 and had two daughters collectively earlier than his dying in 1966 from a coronary heart assault.
-Bronwen had loved a profitable profession as a mannequin earlier than her marriage, and she or he went on to turn out to be a non secular advisor and practice as a psychotherapist.
+She was his third spouse, and 23 years youthful than him; they married in 1960 and had two daughters collectively earlier than his demise in 1966 from a coronary heart assault.
+Bronwen had loved a profitable profession as a mannequin earlier than her marriage, and she or he went on to change into a non secular advisor and prepare as a psychotherapist.
 The Profumo Affair haunted the remainder of her life.

 What else has Rosalind Halstead been in?
 She performed Emma within the John Simm TV sequence Strangers, and has additionally appeared in Dominion, The Day of the Triffids, and Holby Metropolis.